Sley530/Sley530/README.md

-- 👋 Hi, I’m @Sley530
+- 👋 Hi, I’m Paul-Wesley Jeanty
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning C, Java, Python,Javascript
 - 💞️ I’m looking to collaborate on some interesting projects
-- 📫 Contact me on Github or Gmail.
+- 📫 Contact me on Github or Gmail (@Sley530 / paul-wesleyjeanty@my.uopeople.edu).

 <!---
 Sley530/Sley530 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.